Paint Shop Pro

 easy to use once you get the hang of it.

-On the left of the workspace is the Learning
+On one side of the workspace is the Learning

 tool and a few tips as well.

 This is the Preset Shapes Tool panel.
 It provides some hints and instructions about what you need to know to

 a fabulous idea!
 As you become more familiar with the program

 it's likely you will close down the Learning Center, however it's

 always available from the Palette drop down menu.

 with different tools and was annoyed that I couldn't locate the